CreunaFI/wordpress-vue-ssr-demo/README.md

 3. Run `composer install`
 4. Run `npx webpack -w`
 5. Activate plugin
+6. Sync ACF fields
-6. Add the block to a page or post
+7. Add the block to a page or post